mayankgureja/bulma-webpack-starter/README.md

-# Webpack Base for static websites
+# Bulma Webpack Starter for Static Sites

-## Quickly spin up a static site skeleton with Webpack
+## Quickly spin up a static site skeleton with Bulma and Webpack

 ### Getting Started